-Intellectual disability (ID) is a neurodevelopmental disorder with a prevalence of %1-3.
-Genetic factors contribute strongly to the etiology of ID and it remains unknown in up to 60% of the cases.
-De novo mutations represents a common genetic cause in sporadic cases of ID.
-In this paper, we aimed to present two siblings with distinctive phenotypical features and neurodevelopmental disorders with an unbalanced translocation, [46, XX der(15) t(10;15)(q24.3;26.1)mat], resulting in trisomy of the long arm of chromosome 10 and monosomy of the long arm of the chromosome 15.
-These cases are thought to be associated with distal trisomy 10q and monosomy 15q syndromes, respectively.
-Both trisomy 10q and monosomy 15q are rare diseases with a distinctive clinical profile described.
+Intellectual disability (ID) is defined as a neurodevelopmental disorder.
+The prevalence is 1% to 3%.
+Genetic factors strongly contribute to the etiology of ID; however, the origin remains unknown in up to 60% of the cases.
+De novo mutations are a common genetic cause in sporadic cases of ID.
+This report describes the cases of 2 siblings with distinctive phenotypical features and neurodevelopmental disorders with an unbalanced translocation, (46,XX,dert[10;15][q24.3;26.1]mat), resulting in trisomy of the long arm of chromosome 10 and monosomy of the long arm of chromosome 15.
+The cases are thought to be associated with distal trisomy 10q syndrome and monosomy 15q syndrome.
+Both trisomy 10q and monosomy 15q syndromes are rare diseases with distinctive clinical profiles.

-Intellectual disability (ID) is a neurodevelopmental disorder characterized by delayed acquisition of developmental milestones in early childhood, resulting in impairments in social, practical and conceptual domains, with a prevalence of %1-3 (1).
-Genetic factors contribute strongly to the etiology of neurodevelopmental diseases and, underlying genetic mechanisms are shown to be complex and vary from one individual to another (2-5).
-Although a significant progress has been made in terms of ID genetics with advancing molecular analysis technology over the past decades, the exact etiology of ID remains unknown in up to 60% of the cases (6).
-De novo mutations represents a common genetic cause in sporadic cases of ID and even accounts for most of the severe ID cases (7).
-A detailed molecular analyses and systematic breakpoint mapping of the identified de novo chromosomal arrangement abnormalities may shed further light on our understanding of genomic and molecular architecture of ID (7).
-In this paper, we aimed to present two siblings with shared cognitive and clinical phenotypic findings with an unbalanced chromosomal translocation, resulting in trisomy of the long arm of chromosome 10 and monosomy of the long arm of the chromosome 15 [46,XX der(15) t(10;15)(q24.3;26.1)mat].
-These cases’ phenotypical features as well as neurodevelopmental pathologies are thought to be associated with distal trisomy 10q and monosomy 15q syndromes.
-In the literature, a number of researchers have reported both trisomy 10q and monosomy 15q syndromes and their clinical consequences (8).
+Intellectual disability (ID) is defined as a neurodevelopmental disorder characterized by delayed acquisition of developmental milestones in early childhood, resulting in impairments in social, practical, and conceptual domains, and has a prevalence of 1% to 3% (1).
+Genetic factors contribute strongly to the etiology of neurodevelopmental diseases and the underlying genetic mechanisms have been shown to be complex and vary from one individual to another (2-5).
+Although significant progress has been made in ID genetics as a result of advances in molecular analysis technology over the past decades, the precise etiology of ID remains unknown in up to 60% of cases (6).
+De novo mutations represent a common genetic cause in sporadic cases of ID and account for most severe cases (7).
+A detailed molecular analysis and systematic breakpoint mapping of identified de novo chromosomal arrangement abnormalities may shed further light on our understanding of the genomic and molecular architecture of ID (7).
+Described here are 2 siblings with shared cognitive and clinical phenotypic findings with an unbalanced chromosomal translocation, resulting in trisomy of the long arm of chromosome 10 and monosomy of the long arm of chromosome 15 (46,XX,dert[10;15][q24.3;26.1]mat).
+The phenotypic features as well as the neurodevelopmental pathologies of these patients are thought to be associated with distal trisomy 10q and monosomy 15q syndromes.
+A number of researchers have reported on both trisomy 10q and monosomy 15q syndromes and the clinical consequences (8).

-33 months old girl was referred to our clinic by genetic department for developmental evaluation.
+A 33-month-old girl was referred to our clinic by the hospital genetics department for a developmental evaluation.
 Her father reported concerns with his daughter’s development.
-She was delivered at term by a spontaneous vaginal delivery without complication and her prenatal history was remarkable for intrauterine growth retardation.
-With respect to developmental history, she rolled at 20 months, independently sit at 30 months old and cannot crawl yet.
-She has hypotonia and muscle stiffness, had more difficulty with acquiring gross motor milestones than other developmental domains.
-Yet, she was also delayed in acquiring language and fine motor and social milestones.
-She did not speak her first words until 30 months old and has 3 words currently.
-Her parents don’t report any behavioral disturbances since birth.
-No evidence of neglect or abuse detected.
-During her clinical assessment, it is observed that she had cooing and bubbling without meaningful words, she was able to sit without support, and she was able to grasp object but cannot pass to the other hand.
-She was alert to the environmental stimuli and able to respond her name, smile back in interactions with a good eye contact.
-Dysmorphic features including microcephaly, microphthalmia, a flat face with a spacious forehead, small nose with a depressed nasal bridge and low-set ears were noted in her physical examination.
-In her medical history, family reported that she had undergone an orthopedic surgery for hip dysplasia at the age of two.
-Her parents have non-consanguineous marriage and there were no previously identified cases of neurodevelopmental disorders including ID in the enlarged families of both parents.
-In parents’ genetic analyses, a balanced translocation of t(10;15)(q24.3;26.1) was identified in mother.
-Denver Developmental Screening Test-II (Denver II) applied to the case; personal-social domain was at 10-11 months, fine motor and adaptive domain was at 10-12 months, language domain was at 8-9 months and gross motor domain was at 6,5-8 months age standards.
-Gross motor delay more dominant than other aspects of development.
-Upon the clinical examination and her developmental assessment, a diagnosis of global developmental delay was given.
-No psychiatric comorbidities found during examination.
-The family was given psychoeducation about the developmental milestones and the diagnosis of ID.
-The family has been counseled to improve the child’s skills and the patient was planned to receive special education designed for ID in a special education intuition.
+She was delivered at term via spontaneous vaginal delivery without complication and her prenatal history was remarkable for intrauterine growth retardation.
+The developmental history indicated that she rolled at 20 months, independently sat at 30 months, and had not yet begun to crawl.
+Hypotonia and muscle stiffness were present, and she had difficulty acquiring gross motor milestones.
+She was also delayed in reaching language, fine motor, and social developmental domain milestones.
+She did not speak her first words until 30 months of age and had 3 words at the time of presentation.
+Her parents reported no behavioral disturbances since birth.
+No evidence of neglect or abuse was detected.
+Clinical assessment observations included cooing and bubbling without meaningful words, she was able to sit without support, and she was able to grasp an object but not pass it to the other hand.
+She was alert to environmental stimuli and able to respond to her name, and smiled back in interactions with good eye contact.
+Dysmorphic features, including microcephaly, microphthalmia, a flat face with a large forehead, a small nose with a depressed nasal bridge, and low-set ears were noted in the physical examination.
+The family reported that she had undergone orthopedic surgery for hip dysplasia at the age of 2 years.
+Her parents had a non-consanguineous marriage and there were no previously identified cases of neurodevelopmental disorders, including ID, in the extended family of either parent.
+Genetic analyses of the parents revealed a balanced translocation of t(10;15)(q24.3;26.1) in the mother.
+The Denver Developmental Screening Test II was applied to the child and the results indicated a personal-social domain score level of 10-11 months, a fine motor and adaptive domain score of 10-12 months, a language domain score of 8-9 months, and a gross motor domain score of 6.5-8 months of age.
+The gross motor delay was more prominent than other aspects of development.
+A diagnosis of global developmental delay was made following the clinical examination and developmental assessment.
+No psychiatric comorbidities were found during the examination.
+Psychoeducation was provided to the parents about developmental milestones and the diagnosis of ID, including counseling about how to improve the child’s skills.
+Education designed for ID in a special education institution was planned.

-Case 2, elder sibling of the former patient, was 11 years old girl.
-She was delivered at term by a spontaneous vaginal delivery without complication and her prenatal history was remarkable for intrauterine growth retardation, as her sibling.
-She had delay in multiple areas of development including motor and language skills.
-Her parents reported that they were first concerned with their daughter’s development around 12-18 months of age.
-She exhibited delay with acquiring developmental skills as her sibling.
-She did not speak her first words until age 3 and started putting words together at age 6 and still cannot put 3 words together.
-She can socially express herself to her parents by gestures.
-She was diagnosed as global developmental delay at the age of four.
-She had been on special education for ID since first diagnosis designed for ID in a special education intuition.
-In the past she had received physical education for orthopedic problems for 2 years.
-She started walking at age 10.
-She started elementary school in inclusive settings at age 8.
-She is at fourth year of primary education currently.
-Her academical achievements are significantly behind her peers during primary education.
-She cannot write or read yet.
-No psychiatric comorbidity detected in the past and present.
-No medication has been used in the past, or using currently.
-During clinical assessments, she rarely expressed herself verbally, using one-word answers and a vocabulary of approximately 20 words.
-She can point what she wants and shake her head for express herself.
-She had poor fine motor control.
-She took the instructions, such as showing the body parts of her toy.
-Her phenotypic appearance was very similar to those of her sibling.
-In the mental state examination, it is observed that she was cooperated, oriented, and her thought content was poor.
-Stanford- Binet psychometric test applied and the IQ score was 38, evaluated as Intellectual Disability-Moderate level.
-The diagnosis and clinical consequences have been re-evaluated to the family and family’s expectations has been discussed.
-The family has been counseled to improve the child’s skills.
-The patient was planned to continue special education.
-Follow-up examinations planned.
+Case 2, the elder sibling of the first patient was an 11-year-old girl.
+She was delivered at term without complication by spontaneous vaginal delivery and her prenatal history was remarkable for intrauterine growth retardation, like her sister.
+She had delays in multiple areas of development, including motor and language skills.
+Her parents reported that they were first concerned about their daughter’s development at 12-18 months of age.
+She had exhibited delays in acquiring developmental skills, similar to those of her sibling.
+She did not speak her first words until age 3, started putting words together at age 6, and at the time of presentation, could still not put 3 words together; she expressed herself to her parents through gestures.
+She was diagnosed with global developmental delay at the age of 4 and had been in special education classes for students with ID since the initial diagnosis.
+She had received physical therapy for orthopedic problems for 2 years.
+She started to walk at age 10.
+She started governtment elementary school in inclusive settings at age 8, and she was in her fourth year of primary education.
+Her academic achievements were significantly behind her peers.
+She could not yet read or write.
+No psychiatric comorbidity had been detected in the past or at presentation.
+No medication had been administered.
+During the clinical assessments, she rarely expressed herself verbally, using one-word answers and a vocabulary of approximately 20 words.
+She pointed to what she wanted and shook her head to express herself.
+Poor fine motor control was observed.
+She did exhibit understanding of instructions, such as responding to requests to demonstrate main body parts on a doll.
+Her phenotypic appearance was very similar to that of her sibling.
+A mental status examination indicated that while she was cooperative and oriented, her thought content was poor.
+The Stanford-Binet psychometric test yielded an IQ score of 38, and the evaluation was moderate ID.
+The diagnosis and clinical consequences were evaluated and discussed with the family, including expectations for development and counseling on improving the child’s skills.
+Special education was to be continued and follow-up examinations were planned.

 In conclusion, trisomy of chromosome 10q and monosomy of chromosome 15q are rare chromosomal rearrangement abnormalities that are associated with distinct phenotypical findings.
-Co-existence of these two genetic variations may be even rarer and may be associated with a poorer prognosis.
-Clinicians should consider that patients with ID may also have comorbid genetic syndrome in order to have chance for early diagnosis and necessary interventions.
-Further exploration of the genomic alterations within these chromosomal regions, along with the identification of genes contributing to the molecular mechanisms of ID may be helpful in terms of predicting the prognosis, as well as developing molecular targets of intervention.
+The co-existence of these 2 genetic variations may be even rarer and may be associated with a poorer prognosis.
+Clinicians should consider that patients with ID may also have a comorbid genetic syndrome.
+This could permit an early diagnosis and enable necessary interventions.
+Further exploration of genomic alterations within these chromosomal regions and the identification of genes contributing to the molecular mechanisms of ID may be helpful to determining a prognosis, as well as developing molecular targets for intervention.

-Informed Consent: Written informed consent was obtained from the parents for the publication of the case report.
+Informed Consent: Written informed consent was obtained from the parents for the publication of this case report.

 Peer-review: Externally peer-reviewed.

-Conflict of Interest: The authors declare that there is no conflicts of interest.
+Conflict of Interest: The authors declare that there are no conflicts of interest.